Different Types of Worktops: Pros, Cons And Best Choices

 Wood

 A very natural look, wood worktops will age with your kitchen.
-This could mean changing colour with time or altered to fit an updated scheme by applying different oils.
-Out of the different types of worktop out there, wood is the highest maintenance.
+This could mean changing colour with time or altering to fit an updated scheme by applying different oils.
+Out of the different types of worktops out there, wood is the most expensive to maintain.
 Every slip with a knife, coffee spill or misplaced pan will leave a mark.
 However, surface marks can be sanded away, so these marks will not be permanent.

-With so many different types of worktop to consider, it can be hard to know where to start.
-If you narrow your decision to natural stone, you’re one step further in finding your perfect worktop.
-Just contact us at Zenstone for guidance as to which stone worktop will best suit your needs.
+With so many different types of worktops to consider, it can be hard to know where to start.
+If you narrow your decision to natural stone, you’re one step closer to finding your perfect worktop.
+Just contact us at Zenstone.